 Whether it’s Climate Change, War, Immigration, EU reform and enlargement, Christos Floros continues to speak out on the issues that will define the European Union and our country, Luxembourg, in the 21st century.

-A member of the board of Alumni Europaea, and a member of Lions Club International, Syndicat Kirchberg and multiple other organisations, he contributes his time to our local and global communities.
+A member of multiple community boards, he contributes his time to our local and global communities.

 Christos supports global policies that benefit the entire world and advocates for collective decision-making.
 He believing policies should protect the best interests of all people.